Skip to main content

 GitHub

-Need help deploying these sources, or figuring out how to run them in your data stack?
+Need help deploying these sources or figuring out how to run them in your data stack?

-Join our Slack community or book a call with our support engineer Violetta.
+Join our Slack community or Book a call with a dltHub Solutions Engineer.

-This verified source can be used to load data on issues or pull requests from any GitHub repository onto a destination of your choice using GitHub API.
+This verified source can be used to load data on issues or pull requests from any GitHub repository onto a destination of your choice using the GitHub API.

 Resources that can be loaded using this verified source are: